Alarm.com (NASDAQ:ALRM) Issues FY 2022 Earnings Guidance

-A number of large investors have recently made changes to their positions in the business.
-BlackRock Inc. raised its holdings in Alarm.com by 1.4% during the 4th quarter.
-BlackRock Inc. now owns 7,661,269 shares of the software maker’s stock worth $649,751,000 after purchasing an additional 109,416 shares during the last quarter.
-Goldman Sachs Group Inc. boosted its position in Alarm.com by 32.2% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 179,438 shares of the software maker’s stock worth $15,218,000 after acquiring an additional 43,719 shares during the last quarter.
-Legal & General Group Plc boosted its position in Alarm.com by 3.2% during the 4th quarter.
-Legal & General Group Plc now owns 134,081 shares of the software maker’s stock worth $11,372,000 after acquiring an additional 4,102 shares during the last quarter.
-Parametric Portfolio Associates LLC boosted its position in Alarm.com by 6.6% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 115,653 shares of the software maker’s stock worth $9,808,000 after acquiring an additional 7,155 shares during the last quarter.
-Finally, Wells Fargo & Company MN boosted its holdings in shares of Alarm.com by 11.0% in the 4th quarter.
-Wells Fargo & Company MN now owns 82,002 shares of the software maker’s stock valued at $6,954,000 after buying an additional 8,136 shares during the last quarter.
-91.77% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently added to or reduced their stakes in ALRM.
+Mackenzie Financial Corp raised its holdings in Alarm.com by 44.0% during the first quarter.
+Mackenzie Financial Corp now owns 3,738 shares of the software maker’s stock worth $248,000 after purchasing an additional 1,143 shares in the last quarter.
+Graham Capital Management L.P. acquired a new stake in Alarm.com during the 1st quarter worth $277,000.
+MML Investors Services LLC grew its position in Alarm.com by 13.3% during the 4th quarter.
+MML Investors Services LLC now owns 3,580 shares of the software maker’s stock worth $304,000 after purchasing an additional 419 shares during the last quarter.
+Stifel Financial Corp grew its position in Alarm.com by 13.2% during the 4th quarter.
+Stifel Financial Corp now owns 5,627 shares of the software maker’s stock worth $478,000 after purchasing an additional 656 shares during the last quarter.
+Finally, Hsbc Holdings PLC grew its position in Alarm.com by 163.8% during the 1st quarter.
+Hsbc Holdings PLC now owns 9,308 shares of the software maker’s stock worth $624,000 after purchasing an additional 5,780 shares during the last quarter.
+91.77% of the stock is owned by institutional investors and hedge funds.

 Alarm.com Company Profile (Get Rating)